plukasin/Cleaning_Data_Project/README.md

 - 3. Uses descriptive activity names to name the activities in the data set
 - 4. Appropriately labels the data set with descriptive variable names.
 - 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The script requires the following two libraries to work:
+- library(dplyr)
+- library(downloader)